Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: General Case

-Let us analyze growing $r-$strict partitions.
+Let us look at growing $r-$partitions.
 The first unexplored case is $r=2$.
 In this model the first deposition event is described by \eqref{partition:1}, the second by \eqref{partition:2F}, the third deposition event is still unique

 and only then there are two possible outcomes

 Analyzing \eqref{partition:1}, \eqref{partition:2F}, \eqref{partition:3F} and \eqref{partition:4F} we see that the underlying lattice gas is a facilitated asymmetric simple exclusion process FTASEP(2) where a particle can hop only when it is pushed from the left by two adjacent particles.